Sql Server Integration Services (SSIS) 2016 Review

 2012 Version introduced very flexible parameter capability superior to many other ETL tools.
 Project parameters integrate into Sql Agent to provide job-level ability to dynamically change runtime values such as source/target connections.

 Either via shareware or purchased products.
-Codeplex.com provides huge amount of free shareware code.
+Github provides a huge amount of free shareware code - some of which is very high quality.
 Vendors such as KingswaySoft and PragmaticWorks and many others provide multitude of inexpensive add-ons from adapters to enhanced components.

 List of good features...